-Eritrea has the second-highest density of ancient archeological sites in Africa after the Nile Valley.
-There are about 2000 identified archeological sites, and still many more remain to be discovered and excavated.
-Among these the archeological sites of Adulis, Qohaito Archeological Site, Keskese, Tekhonda’e (or Toconda), and Metera.
+Eritrea has the second-highest density of ancient archaeological sites in Africa after the Nile Valley.
+There are about 2000 identified archaeological sites, and still many more remain to be discovered and excavated.
+Among these are the archaeological sites of the ancient port city of adulis, Qohaito Archeological Site, Keskese, Tekhonda’e (or Toconda), and Metera.

-Located in the Debub region of southern Eritrea, Qohaito has an altitude of 2700m.
-The archeological site of Qohaito is about 2.5 kilometers wide and 15 kilometers long.
-Qohaito was a major city in ancient Africa.
-It is estimated that the city was founded around the fifth millennium BC (5000 BC to 4001 BC) and kept developing until 6th century A.D.
+Qohaito is located in the Debub region of southern Eritrea and has an altitude of 2,500 meters.
+The archaeological site of Qohaito is about 2.5 kilometres wide and 15 kilometres long.
+Qohaito was a significant city in ancient Africa.
+It is estimated that the city was founded around the fifth millennium BC (5000 BC to 4001 BC) and kept developing until the 6th century A.D.

-Qohaito is believed to have a large amount of archeological objects hidden in its ground.
-About 80 to 90% of the site still remains to be excavated.
-The presence of patches of cultivated lands between the buildings suggests that Qohaito was a garden city.
-Its altitude, pleasant weather, and style of buildings suggest also that Qohaito was home to some rich merchants.
-At some point in history, it also served as a stop on the trade route between Adulis and Aksum.
-Some major tourists’ and archeological attractions in and around Qohaito are.
+The ancient city of Qohaito is believed to have a large number of archaeological objects hidden in its ground.
+About 80 to 90% of the site remains to be excavated.
+The patches of cultivated land between the buildings suggest that Qohaito was a garden city.
+Its altitude, pleasant weather, and building style suggest that Qohaito was home to some rich merchants.
+At some point, as a stop on the trade route between Adulis and Aksum.
+Some may, at some point in history, tourists,’ and archaeological attractions in and around Qohaito are.

-The ruined pre-Christian temple of Mariam Wakino of Qohaito archeological site has some of its pillars intact.
-The building gives some insights into religious beliefs, architectural style, and people’s skillful use of available tools and materials for building such a strong and beautiful structure.
-The people there call this temple ‘abode of the prestigious one’.
-This is not the only temple in Qohaito, there are also many other ancient pillars and ruined temples throughout the site.
+The ruined pre-Christian temple of Mariam Wakino of Qohaito archaeological sites has some of its pillars intact.
+The building provides insights into religious beliefs, architectural style, and people’s skilful use of tools and materials for building such a beautiful and robust structure.
+The people there call this temple ‘abode of the prestigious one.’ it is not the only temple in Qohaito; there are also many other ancient pillars and ruined temples throughout the site.

 Rock art in the Adi Alauti cave

-There is also a tomb entrance about 1 kilometer north of the Temple of Mariam.
-The tomb itself is underground with a small entry point above the ground.
-With its impressive size and majestic construction, the tomb is known as ‘Meqabir Ghibtsi’ or the Egyptian tomb.
-Built with large blocks of stones, the tomb is rectangular in shape.
+There is also a tomb entrance about 1 kilometre north of the Temple of Mariam.
+The tomb itself is underground, with a small entry point above the ground.
+With its impressive size and majestic construction, the tomb is known as ‘Meqabir Ghibtsi’.
+It was built with large blocks of stones.
 Two flower-shaped crosses are carved on the inside walls of the tomb.

+Visit Eritrea.
 Shapira Dam is almost one thousand years old.
-The dam is 67m long and 16m deep.
-It is still functional and fulfills the water requirements of the Saho people of the region.
-One of the inner walls of the dam has an inscription of 79 words in ancient Ge’ez language.
+The dam is 67 m long and 16 m deep, and it is still functional and fulfils the water requirements of the Saho people of the region.
+One of the inner walls of the dam has an inscription of 79 words in the ancient Ge’ez language.

 Mount Ambasoira – The Highest Peak in Eritrea

-Mt.
-Ambasoira is Eritrea’s highest peak with a height of 3,018m.
-You can view it just after a short walk from Qohaito archeological site.
-This and other surrounding mountains with their stunning view enchant the visitors.
+Mount Ambasoira is Eritrea’s highest peak, with a height of 3,018 m.
+You can view it just after a short walk from Qohaito archaeological site.
+And other surrounding mountains with their stunning view enchant the visitors.

-Matara is another very famous archeological site of the Debub region Eritrea.
-Its excavated sites include Adulis–Axum tunnel, Hawulti obelisk or Matara’s (Metera) Monolith Stele, and ruins of a palace.
+Matara Eritrea is another very famous archaeological site in the Debub region of Eritrea.
+Situated a few kilometres south of Senafe, it was a major city in the Dʿmt and Aksumite kingdoms.
+Its excavated sites include Hawulti obelisk or Matara’s (Metera) Monolith Stele and ruins of a palace.